-To execute CMM-style commands you must create a debugger script file containing the CMM-style commands and then use the Arm Debugger source command to run the script.
+To execute CMM-style commands you must create a debugger script file containing the CMM-style commands and then use the Arm[®] Debugger source command to run the script.

 For full debug support, Arm recommends that you use the Arm Debugger commands.
-See Arm Debugger Commands on page 1-8 for more information.
+See Arm Debugger Commands for more information.